rangulicon/PlexMissingEpisodes/README.md

 			This is useful if you know there are seasons or episodes that you don't have and/or don't want for a certain series The Example Ignore List can be found below by searching the script for $IgnoreList

-.UPDATES
+## UPDATES

 	8/30/2020
 	Added Output to txt file into script
 	Added instructions and explanations for various parts of the script Added the use of an encrypted credential for storing your Plex password Added dedicated parameters for $TheTVDBAuthentication
 	Removed Perl Script
 	Updated ReadMe